Not Without My Daughter (film): Aftermath

-Alfred Molina confirmed in an interview with Time Out that he was punched by a man who apparently hated his brutal portrayal of Dr. Mahmoody in the film.
+Alfred Molina confirmed in an interview with Time Out that he was punched by a man who apparently hated his brutal portrayal of Dr. Sayyed Bozorg Mahmoody in the film.

 This film inspired the 1998 Indian Telugu-language film Anthahpuram, which in turn was remade into the 2002 Bollywood film, Shakti: The Power.

 The 2002 documentary Without My Daughter relates the events from Dr. Mahmoody's perspective and attempts to contradict both Betty Mahmoody’s book and the film.

 In 2015, Mahtob Mahmoody released a book recalling the incidents from her perspective, My Name is Mahtob.
-Earlier editions included the taglines: "Not Without My Daughter continues" and "Daring Escape, a Life of Fear, and the Forgiveness That Set Me Free".
-The current (2024) tagline is: "The Story that Began in the Global Phenomenon Not Without My Daughter Continues."
+Earlier editions included the taglines: "Not Without My Daughter continues" and "Daring escape, a life of fear, and the forgiveness that set me free".
+The current (2024) tagline is: "The story that began in the global phenomenon Not Without My Daughter continues."

-The 1998 South Park episode Not Without My Anus, with a similar plot, this time concerning Iraqis and Saddam Hussein, spoofs the title of this movie.
+The 1998 South Park second season episode "Terrance and Phillip in Not Without My Anus", with a similar plot, this time concerning Iraqis and Saddam Hussein (Matt Stone), spoofs the title of this movie.